 If you’re expecting your first baby, deciding what to put on your baby registry may be a hard thing for you to accomplish.
 You see all the cute baby clothes and shoes or the sweet toys and think that you need or want all of it.
 But bogging down the registry with cute, fun things and no essentials can leave you needing to buy more for baby than you anticipated after the shower is over.
 When it comes to taking care of a baby and creating your baby registry, you need to focus on feeding, health, and basic clothing before anything else.
 Here are your top baby registry must haves

-Baby Registry Essentials:
+Basic Baby Registry Must Haves:

-Health and Sanitation
+Health and Sanitation Must Haves

 While cloth diapers will cost less in the long run, you need to consider if you will have the ability to use them.
 These diapers need to be washed, so if you live in an apartment and use a coin operated washing machine and dryer, this may not be feasible or financially responsible for you.

 Putting clothing on a baby doesn’t require frills and fluff to make them safe and comfortable.
 You need to consider the basics and what life is really like with a newborn baby while adding clothing items to a baby registry.
 Those little tutus and tiny tights are cute, but they are also hard to put on a tiny baby and the baby grows so fast they will be out of that size in no time.

 Babywearing is one of the oldest traditions of parenting around the world.
 Here are just a few of the many benefits of using a baby carrier:

-* Carried babies cry less.
+- Carried babies cry less.

-* Enhanced development because babies spend a greater amount of time in the “quiet alert” behavioral state, the optimal state for learning.
+- Enhanced development because babies spend a greater amount of time in the “quiet alert” behavioral state, the optimal state for learning.

-* Develops strong attachment to parents/ facilitates bonding.
+- Develops strong attachment to parents/ facilitates bonding.

-* Lowers stress level of infant.
+- Lowers stress level of infant.

-* Allows parent freedom of movement.
+- Allows parent freedom of movement.